Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: Reproducibility statement

 \section{Reproducibility statement}

-The submission includes both the source code and our synthetic corpus, which will be made publicly available upon acceptance.
-A \emph{README.md} file is provided with the code, containing detailed instructions to reproduce our methodology (\Cref{sec:material_methods}) and experimental results (\Cref{sec:experiments}).
+The submission includes the source code and the synthetic corpora, which will be released upon acceptance.
+A \emph{README.md} file provides instructions for reproducing the methodology and the experimental results.